When decluttering, how do we decide what to keep?

-Here are questions that I think work best because they are both logical and practical and they also focus on how we feel when we are using a particular item.
+For that, we need some reflection, so I picked 4 powerful questions that work best because they are not only logical and practical, but they also focus on how we feel when we are using a particular item.

 1. DO I ENJOY USING/WEARING/LOOKING AT THIS ITEM?